nvms/wingman/README.md

 ## Demonstration

-The majority of the prompts below are built-in, and can be used out-of-the-box.
+The majority of the prompts below are built-in and can be used out-of-the-box.
 You can disable all of these by setting `wingman.showBuiltinCommands` to `false` in your settings.

 It's really easy to create your own, and you are encouraged to do so.